Response Rates - An Overview

 Until recently, there were almost as many ways to calculate response rates as there were researchers.
 Response rates, cooperation rates, and completion rates were often treated as interchangeable in the literature.
 In the early 1980s, the Council of American Survey Research Organizations (CASRO) made the first attempt to standardize the definition of a response rate, an effort completed in the late 1990s by AAPOR with the publication of Standard Definitions: Final Dispositions of Case Codes and Outcome Rates for Surveys.

-The 2008 edition of Standard Definitions clearly distinguishes between the response rate and the cooperation rate, covers household, telephone, mail, and Internet modes of administration, discusses the criteria for ineligibility, and specifies methods for calculating refusal and noncontact rates.
+The Ninth Edition of Standard Definitions clearly distinguishes between the response rate and the cooperation rate, covers household, telephone, mail, and Internet modes of administration, discusses the criteria for ineligibility, and specifies methods for calculating refusal and noncontact rates.
 As a result, response and nonresponse rates can now be successfully compared across surveys of different topics and organizations.
 In addition, these definitions and their widespread acceptance have resulted in a greater willingness of researchers to report low response rates.

 Response Rates and Survey Quality